Yuvi11345/Yuvi11345/README.md

 ###

 <p align="left">  🚀 Currently diving deep into <strong>JAVA</strong>, <strong>WEB DEV</strong>, <strong>DATABASES</strong>,
  exploring the latest trends and technologies in coding.</P><P>💡 I believe in learning by doing and sharing.
-You'll find me contributing to open-source, participating in coding challenges, and collaborating with fellow learners.</P>🎯<P> My goal?
+You'll find me contributing to open-source, participating in coding challenges, and collaborating with fellow learners.</P><P>🎯My goal?
 To transform my passion for programming into impactful, real-world solutions.</P>
 <P>🔥 Join me on this epic quest of bytes and sights!
 Together, let's push boundaries and explore new horizons
  🔗yuvraj41511@gmail.com
  </p>